AntonioClarke/llm-data-curation/README.md

 The assessment's probability is compared to two user-defined thresholds: a `FILTER_THRESHOLD` and a `REVISE_THRESHOLD`, which determine whether a given datapoint should be filtered or revised, respectively.
 These thresholds should be tuned by the end-user for each use-case.

 Similar to assessments, revisions are performed by a `Revision` class, which transforms any input string to a new string better conforming to the end user's criteria.
 In my example, this is done with an LLM that attempts to rewrite content to be less *deceptive*.
 However, like assessments, the internal workings of the revision can be customized as desired.

-### Running Data Cleaning

-1. Create a `.env` file and inside of it instantiate env variable named OPENAI_API_KEY containing your OpenAI API key.
-2. Download the pre-training dataset and place it in a `data/raw` folder in the repo's root directory
-3. Run `python src/clean_data.py`
-4. Cleaned data will be written in a `data/processed` folder

-### Automated Tests

-This repo uses `pytest` for testing.
-To run tests:

-`pytest tests/filename.py`

-Keep in mind that ~many of the tests will involve queries to an LLM, which will require adding your API key (see data cleaning instructions) incur any associated costs associated with the queries.